 As a group, we explore the nature of what it means to be a visual storyteller, pool resources, provide support and critique, and facilitate community events and discussions.
 We engage in the best kind of “small talk,” that which binds us together both as a collective and within a larger community of women and minority artists, fostering stronger work and collaboration.
 Our first book, We’re Always Touching by Underground Wires, was published in April 2018.

-Audra Osborne is a photographer and crafter living in Portland Oregon.
+Audra Osborne is a photographer and crafter living in Portland, Oregon.
 Her work stems from the often debilitating emotions she (and many people) feel on a daily basis.
 These ideas typically center around anxiety, depression, and loss.
 Her photographs act as a visual diary and study of these emotions, as well as a remedy.
-By creating these images she has created a space for herself and others to discuss these "taboo" topics on an open platform.
+By creating these images she has created a space for herself and others to discuss these stigmatized topics on an open platform.
 This self-enforced openness has allowed her to become more in control of her anxiety, beyond systems and treatments.

 JENNIFER TIMMER TRAIL

 Originally from Northern Michigan, Jennifer spent over a decade in New York, and some time in Copenhagen and Victoria, BC, before recently settling in Portland, Oregon.
 Life circumstances have kept her far from the idyllic small town she still calls home, and this has played a crucial role in the development of her work.
 Her photographs explore the longings that exist within relationships, things we wish we could hold on to but can’t, and the nostalgia that accompanies the process of aging.
 She is most interested exploring and pushing the boundaries of what a photograph can communicate on an emotional and psychological level.

 Jennifer received her MFA in Photography from Hartford Art School and her BA in Art History / Studio Art / Natural Science from Michigan State University.
 She is currently an instructor of photography, design, and publication production, and her work has been written about and exhibited internationally.